DragonMinded/minidragon/README.md

  * NOP - Perform no operation.
 Implemented as "JRI 0", which as noted above is encoded as a null byte.
  * HALT - Jump to self, loop forever.
 Implemented as "JRI -1".
  * ZERO - Zero the contents of A. Implemented as "LOADI 0".
  * SETPC - Set immediate value to PC register, clobbering A register.
 Sets PC to full 16-bit value.
 Implemented as a pair of "LOADI" instructions followed by the appropriate "ATOP" and "ATOC".
+Takes an optional second parameter which is applied as an integer offset to the 16-bit value.
  * INCPC - Add 1 to PC.
 Implemented as "ADDPCI 1".
  * DECPC - Subtract 1 from PC.
 Implemented as "SUBPCI 1".
  * STOREI - Stores immediate value to memory pointed at by PC register, clobbering A register.
 Stores full 8-bit value to memory.
 Implemented as a "LOADI" followed by a "STOREA".